Ssweeties/ENERGY-MONITORING-AND-DEVICE-CONTROL-SYSTEM/README.md

-# 🌐 Smart Energy Monitoring & Device Control System (ESP32 + Firebase)
+# 🌐 Energy Monitoring & Device Control System (ESP32 + Firebase + App)

 ## 📌 Project Title
-**IoT-Based Energy Monitoring and Access Control System Using ESP32, RFID, and Firebase**
+**IoT-Based Energy Monitoring and Device Control System Using ESP32, ACS712, ZMPT101B, OLED, RFID, RELAY**

 ## 📖 Description
-This project is a comprehensive IoT solution designed to monitor electrical parameters (Voltage, Current, Power, Energy) for two separate devices.
-It integrates **RFID authentication** for secure access control, ensuring that only authorized users can activate the devices.
-Real-time data is synchronized with **Google Firebase** for remote monitoring and control, and key metrics are displayed locally on an **OLED SSD1306 screen**.
+This project is a comprehensive IoT solution designed to monitor electrical parameters (Voltage, Current) and Calculator Energy Power (Power, Energy) for two separate devices using **ACS712** and **ZMPT101B**.
+It integrates **RFID*** authentication for secure access control, ensuring that only authorized users can activate the devices.
+Real-time data is synchronized with **Google Firebase** for remote monitoring and control, and key metrics are displayed locally on an **OLED SSD1306 screen** and **App**.

 ## 🛠️ How to Use